Klimentina2709/Netflix-Clone/README.md

 ## 💡 What I Learned

-Building this project helped me understand **how to build a full-stack app**, integrating frontend, backend, authentication, and API calls seamlessly.
+Building this project helped me understand **how to handle a full-stack app**, integrating frontend, backend, authentication, and API calls seamlessly.

 ## 🌟 Features